How to Protest Your Property Taxes in Collin County (Annual Homeowner Guide)

 • By affidavit

-• By phone or video (written request generally required at least 10 days before the hearing) [4]
+• By phone or video (a written request is generally required at least 10 days before the hearing)⁴

 How to Strengthen Your Case